jeremynoesen/AISpongeLite/README.md

 AI Sponge Lite is a self-hosted Discord bot that generates parody AI Sponge audio episodes, chats, and TTS inspired by [AI Sponge Rehydrated](https://aisponge.riskivr.com/).

+There used to be a public instance of this bot with a little over 1,800 installations; however, it was shut down due to several FakeYou device and account bans.

 ### Characters

 SpongeBob, Patrick, Squidward, Mr. Krabs, Plankton, Karen, Gary*, Sandy, Mrs. Puff, Larry*, Squilliam*, Bubble Bass*,